MagicDev0428/investorServer/README.md

   client.setHtml('<html><p>This is html body</p></html>');

-  /* attach function attaches the pdf files which are at the google drive */ /* you need to provide the fileId, which should be saved in the investor model. */ /* you can attach multiple documents like that.
-The attachment must be a pdf,  */ /* otherwise you the client will throw an error. */ await client.attach(fileIdA);
+  /* attach function attaches the pdf files which are at the google drive */ /* you need to provide the fileId, which should've been saved in the investor model. */ /* you can attach multiple documents like that.
+The attachment must be a pdf,  */ /* otherwise your the client will throw an error. */ await client.attach(fileIdA);
   await client.attach(fileIdB);